Children's Comprehensive Bible Question Quiz

 c.
 Roman.

-b.
-The New Testament was primarily written in Koine Greek.
+The New Testament was primarily written in the older Koine Greek language.

 -